coop152/obsidian-vaults/System Architecture (25212)/Part 2/Out Of Order Execution.md

 Notice the significant increase in complexity in the out of order processor.

 ## Summary
 A processor using out of order execution will **not** preserve the original order of instructions in the program.
 It will execute instructions as input data becomes available, just like a regular in-order processor.
 However, if the pipeline stalls due to **conflicting instructions**, it will minimise the performance impact by processing instructions *which are still able to be run immediately*.
-This takes full advantage of the ILP (Instruction Level Parallelism) of a superscalar processor and causes an increase in IPC (Instructions Per Cycle).
+This takes full advantage of the Instruction Level Parallelism (ILP) of a superscalar processor and causes an increase in Instructions Per Cycle (IPC).
 Conflicted instructions can be caused by:
 - Cache misses - An instruction has to wait for a long time for something to be retrieved from main memory
 - Structural hazards - The required resource (i.e. a functional unit) is not available